Gabriel Dumont (Métis leader): Later life and death

 During the years of the 1870s and the 1880s, Dumont owned a farm near the South Saskatchewan River, where he both worked the farm and operated a ferry across the South Saskatchewan nicknamed "Gabriel's Crossing" around 10 km upstream from the ferry that Francois Xavier Letendre dit Batoche began around the same time.
 Dumont and his wife Madeleine were among the many Métis families that had been pushed out of Manitoba by the Canadian government.

-In June 1886, Dumont was briefly employed in a western show named Buffalo Bill's Wild Wild West Show, where he was billed as a desperado and a crack shot until the latter half of the summer when he travelled to the northeastern States to engage in public speaking events and political campaigns.
-Dumont soon grew tired of politics and returned to the Wild Wild West Show before settling down at a relative's property to return to hunting, fishing and trapping in 1903.
+In June 1886, Dumont was briefly employed in a western show named Buffalo Bill's Wild West Show, where he was billed as a desperado and a crack shot until the later half of the summer when he travelled to the northeastern States to engage in public speaking events and political campaigns.
+Dumont soon grew tired of politics and returned to the Wild West Show before settling down at a relative's property to return to hunting, fishing and trapping in 1903.
 He died at the age of sixty-eight on 19 May 1906 in Batoche, the result of heart failure.

 Legacy

 The legacy of Dumont as a Métis leader is one that is only outshone by that of Louis Riel.
 Gabriel Dumont has left a legacy behind that is known through schools, museums, institutions, books, and landmarks.
-In the spring of 2008, provincial Tourism, Parks, Culture and Sport Minister Christine Tell proclaimed at Duck Lake, that "the 125th commemoration, in 2010, of the 1885 Northwest Resistance is an excellent opportunity to tell the story of the Prairie Métis and First Nations peoples' struggle with government forces and how it has shaped Canada today."
+In the spring of 2008, provincial Tourism, Parks, Culture and Sport Minister Christine Tell proclaimed at Duck Lake, that "the 125th commemoration, in 2010, of the 1885 Northwest Rebellion is an excellent opportunity to tell the story of the Prairie Métis and First Nations peoples' struggle with government forces and how it has shaped Canada today."
 Batoche – the site of a Métis Provisional Government, has been declared a National Historic Site.

 The Gabriel Dumont Institute of Native Studies and Applied Research in Saskatchewan was named in his honour when it was founded in 1980.
 In 1985, a scholarship fund was formed in his name with a $1.24-million capital investment.
 In 1993, an agreement was set up between the institute and the University of Saskatchewan creating the Gabriel Dumont College.
 The Gabriel Bridge was built in 1969 over the South Saskatchewan River east of Rosthern, Saskatchewan.
 It is located at the site of Gabriel's Crossing, where he ran a small store, billiards hall, and ferry service in the late 1870s and early 1880s.
 In 1998, the public French-first-language high school in London, Ontario, was renamed École secondaire Gabriel-Dumont in Dumont's honour.